What is Backordering in Materials Management?

-If an order has a backordered item, it won’t be packed for the immediate shipment because of the unavailability of a physical inventory item at the moment.
+If an order has a back-ordered item, it won’t be packed for immediate shipment because of the unavailability of a physical inventory item at the moment.
 If other items in that same order are in stock, the order could be split and shipment done in phases.

 Inventory Management Analysis

 Backorders are a significant consideration in inventory management analysis.
-The number of products on backorder and the time taken to deliver the customer orders sheds light on how a business can manage its inventory.
+The number of products on back order and the time is taken to deliver the customer orders shed light on how a business can manage its inventory.

 Accounting for Backorders